-According to Google, “printmaking originated in China after paper was invented around AD 105.
-Relief printing appeared in Europe in the 15th Century, when the process of papermaking was imported from the East.”
+Printmaking originated in China after paper was invented around AD 105.
+Relief printing appeared in Europe in the 15th Century, when the process of papermaking was imported from the East.

 Example of SCREEN PRINTING, courtesy of The Contemporary Austin Art School.

 Example of RELIEF, Annalise Gratovich’s process pic of Borderland, courtesy of the artist.

 Example of INTAGLIO on a feather, Ann “Sole Sister” Johnson’s Nesting Joel, courtesy of Women & Their Work

 Desktop printers and what folks refer to as “art prints” have helped dilute the term printmaking, so it can be confusing.
 Printmaking refers to woodcuts, etchings, lithographs, screen prints, linocuts (remember these from middle school?), plus a slew of other types and variations.
 Printmakers consider these works to be original prints, as opposed to digital reproductions.
 Though printmaking is usually about making multiples—to confuse things there is a printmaking technique that only makes one print—the artist’s hand is involved in every one.

 To learn more about various printmaking techniques, visit this great video tutorial below by Khan Academy, Created by the Museum of Modern Art.